-In 2019-20, just over 45 per cent of businesses who sought finance and are classified as a micro-small business responded their reason for seeking finance to was to maintain short-term cash flow and ensure survival of their business.
+In 2019-20, just over 45 per cent of businesses who sought finance and are classified as a micro-small business responded their reason for seeking finance was to maintain short-term cash flow and ensure survival of their business.
 In comparison, over 50 per cent of small businesses sought finance for liquidity reasons and just over a third sought finance for business survival.

-Table 4: Outcome of funding sought by businesses, by employment size, %, February & May 2021
+Table 4: Outcome of funding sought by businesses, by employment size, February & May 2021, %

-February 2021 May y 2021
+February 2021 May 2021

 Small Medium Small Medium

 Sought finance 14 14 11 14

 Business was successful in obtaining funds 61 80 76 67

 Funding application still in progress 15 10 10 22

 Business was not successful in obtaining funds 18 6 13 12

 Don't know 5 6 n/a n/a

-Source: ABS, Business conditions and sentiment, February and May 2021
+Source: ABS, Business Conditions and Sentiments